Yogananda16/Neural_network_Car_Evaluation/README.md

 # Neural_network_Car_Evaluation
-This is a machine learning project where I built a multi-class neural network from scratch using NumPy.
-The model classifies cars into one of four categories based on features like price, safety, and capacity.
-It was trained and evaluated on the UCI Car Evaluation dataset.

----

-## Problem Overview

-Each car in the dataset has six categorical features:
-- Buying price
-- Maintenance cost
-- Number of doors
-- Number of persons it can carry
-- Luggage boot size
-- Safety rating

-Each car is classified into one of these categories:
-- `unacc` = unacceptable
-- `acc` = acceptable
-- `good`
-- `vgood` = very good
+A neural network classifier implemented using Machine Learning from scratch in Python to predict car acceptability levels.
+Trained on the UCI Car Evaluation dataset with manual backpropagation, cost minimization, and regularization.

 ---
 ## Dataset